-To the Board of Directors and Stockholders of Cliffs Natural Resources Inc. Cleveland, Ohio
+To the Board of Directors and Stockholders of

+Cliffs Natural Resources Inc. Cleveland, Ohio

 We have audited the accompanying statements of consolidated financial position of Cliffs Natural Resources Inc. and subsidiaries (the "Company") as of December 31, 2012 and 2011, and the related statements of consolidated operations, comprehensive income (loss), cash flows, and changes in equity for each of the three years in the period ended December 31, 2012.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statements and financial statements and financial statements and financial statements.
+Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.